Eigen-Consulting/eigen-prompting-interview/README.md

 - Each level tests a different skill in prompt engineering
 - Some levels have right answers (verified by test cases, and there can be multiple right answers), and some levels are more open-ended

 Each level, you'll be switching between a `prompts.txt` file, a `description.md` for each level's instructions, and a `tests.yaml` where you can write test cases.
 The folder attached has a dummy problem that emulates the structure.
+With your interviewer, you'll be engaging in writing in each of these files and discussing your thought process.

 If you need to brush up on prompt engineer and LLM's, [this is a great resource](https://thenameless.net/astral-kit/anthropic-peit-00)